runyaga/plone.recipe.zope2instance/README.txt

   The name of the directory where the ZODB blob data will be stored.

 rel-storage
   Allows to set a RelStorage instead of a FileStorage.

   Contains settings separated by newlines, with these values:

   - type: any database type supported (postgresql, oracle, mysql)
+  - RelStorage specific keys, like `cache-servers` and `poll-interval`
   - all other keys are passed on to the database-specific RelStorage adapter.

   Example::

     rel-storage =
       type oracle
       dsn (DESCRIPTION=(ADDRESS=(HOST=s01))(CONNECT_DATA=(SERVICE_NAME=d01)))
       user tarek